mozilla-ai/lumigator/docs/source/get-started/quickstart.md

 ## Using Lumigator

 Now that Lumigator is deployed, we can use it to compare a few models.
-In this guide, we'll evaluate GPT-4o for a few samples of the [dialogsum](https://github.com/cylnlp/dialogsum) dataset that we store {{ '[here](https://github.com/mozilla-ai/lumigator/blob/{}/lumigator/sample_data/summarization/dialogsum_exc.csv)'.format(commit_id) }}.
+In this guide, we'll evaluate GPT-4o for a few samples of the [dialogsum](https://github.com/cylnlp/dialogsum) dataset that we store {{ '[here](https://github.com/mozilla-ai/lumigator/blob/{}/lumigator/sample_data/summarization/dialogsum_exc.csv)'.format(commit_id) }}, on the task of summarization.
+Lumigator also supports evaluation on translation task - refer to the [translation eval guide](../user-guides/translation-eval.md) for details.

 We will show how to do this using either cURL or the Lumigator SDK.
 See [the UI guide](ui-guide.md) for information about how to use the UI.